dnsimple/dnsimple-support/content/articles/differences-a-cname-records.markdown

 # Differences Between A and CNAME Records

-The `A` and `CNAME` records are the two common ways to map a host name ("name") to one or more IP address.
+The `A` and `CNAME` records are the two common ways to map a host name ("name") to one or more IP addresses.
 There are important differences between these two records.

 The [`A` record](/articles/a-record) points a name to a specific IP.
 If you want `blog.dnsimple.com` to point to the server `185.31.17.133` you'll configure: